 Three pathways for this collapse are proposed.

 First, symmetry breaking.
-The consciousness field follows a Mexican-hat potential V(Ψ) = λ(Ψ² − Ψ₀²)² and spontaneously breaks symmetry to differentiate — by analogy with the Higgs mechanism in particle physics.
+The consciousness field follows a double-well potential V(Ψ) = λ(Ψ² − Ψ₀²)² and spontaneously breaks symmetry to differentiate — by analogy with the Higgs mechanism in particle physics.

 Second, quantum fluctuations.
 Tiny perturbations Ψ → Ψ + δΨ accumulate and seed differentiation, much as quantum fluctuations during cosmic inflation seeded large-scale structure.